beanc16/joi-helpers/README.md

 const payload = getSomeMongoDbObjectId();

 /*
-The following schema is the equivalent of running: const { ObjectId } = require("mongodb");
+The following is the equivalent of running: const { ObjectId } = require("mongodb");
 const result = ObjectId.isValid(payload);